hlechuga/hlechuga.github.io/raw_posts/ckad-preparation-guide.md

 - Services & Networking 13%
 - State Persistence 8%

-## Requirements
+### Requirements

-- Exam registration and confimation code of exam.
-Register at https://www.cncf.io/certification/ckad/
+- Exam registration and confirmation code of exam.
-- A quiet room.
+- A quiet room
-- Laptop or computer with good internet connection.
-You can check hardware compatibility in https://www.examslocal.com/ScheduleExam/Home/CompatibilityCheck ; 2nd monitor is optional.
+- A laptop or computer with camera and good internet connection.
+Additional monitor is optional but allowed.
-- Valid ID: Passport; Government-issued driver’s license/permit; Government-Issued local language ID (plastic card with photo and signature) or SSS; National Identity card or UMID; State or province-issued identity card or Postal ID; Debit (ATM)Card; Credit Card; Health Insurance Card.
-- Exam Dration: 2hrs
-- PASSING RATE: 66%
+- Valid ID

-## Room Environment
+### Room Environment

-- You must be alone in the room.
+- You should be alone in a room.
-- Your camera must not against the light.
-Avoid being behind the widow or lights.
+- Your camera must not against the lights.
+Avoid being behind the window or lights.
-- You will be asked to show your environment by turning the camera around you slowly and behind of desk.
 - Ready your valid ID.
-You must present it to the proctor.
+You will persent it to the proctor
-- You are forbid to put anything else on your desk or beside your computer.
+- You will be asked to show your environment by turning the camera around you slowly and behind your desk.
+Remove anything on your desk or beside your computer.
+Only a clear bottled water(no labels) or a clear glass of water is allowed on table.
-- You cannot talk, whispering words.
-Do not read questions out loud, you must remain silent.
-- You are forbid to put you hand over your mouth, your face should remain entirely visible all the time.
+- Remain silent.
+You cannot talk or whisper words during exam.
+Do not read questions out loud.
+Do not put you hand over your mouth or face.
+Your face should remain entirely visible all the time.
+Failure to do so might disqualify you
-- Only a clear bottled water(no labels) or a clear glass of water are allowed on table.

-## Desktop Environment
+### Desktop Environment

-- Only the browser are allowed open and must have only 2 tabs; the exam and the kubernetes documentation.
-You can request to have separate window on each tab but strictly no other tab.
+- Only the browser is allowed open on desktop; you can only have 2 tabs, the exam and the kubernetes documentation.
+You can request to have it in separate window but strictly no other tabs.
-- Remove applications from dock or taskbar to avoid opening accidentally.
+- You may undock the applications on taskbar or dock to avoid opening them accidentally.
 - You are allowed to open bookmarks.
-Bookmarking all essential page could save you navigation time.
+Bookmarking all essential page could save you time on navigating the documentation.

-## Tips and Advice
+### Tips and Advice

 1. This is not a "multiple choice" kind of exam.
-You must know kubernetes really well and you must know how to fully utilize kubectl (and vim or nano for editing).
+You must know kubernetes really well and fully utilize the kubectl (and vim or nano for editing).
-2. If you have budget, treat yourself and get a training course with positive reviews.
-I suggest a course from Mumshad Manambath - CKAD with Practice Test on Udemy.
-3. Practice with this one https://github.com/dgkanatsios/CKAD-exercises/blob/master.
+2. The exam takes 2hrs and the passing rate is 66%.
+Speed is the key so practice and practice.
+Practice with https://github.com/dgkanatsios/CKAD-exercises/blob/master.
 It covers a lot.
+3. If you have extra budget, treat yourself and get a training course with positive reviews.
+A course from Mumshad Manambath - CKAD with Practice Test on Udemy is a good one.
-4. Exam provides notepad on the browser(not notepad on your PC), There is no marker on exam, you cannot flag your questions and just go back.
-You must use the notepad to take note all your unanswered questions.
+4. There's a notepad on the exam's sidebar, use it to note your things and note those skipped/unanswered questions.
 5. Do not write YAML files from scratch.
-You can start by creating a pod, deployment, job or cronjob using `kubectl run` or `kubectl create`
+Start by creating a resource by using `kubectl run` or `kubectl create` then edit it

-Use `kubectl create -h` to see list of available objects
+Use `kubectl create -h` to see list of declarative objects

 ```shell
 Available Commands: